 - Research.
 My next step was to study current issues in my niches, and craft customized emails.
 These included an attention-grabbing subject line, a few possible titles, and detailed pitches for each target client.
 This took some time, but was worth it when my first marketing email resulted in two sold articles and an assignment for a third at a personal-finance website at almost triple the content mill rates.

 - Refine.
-When the temptation to browse online classifieds was overwhelming, I refined my search to better-quality job boards such as LinkedIn (job posters have to pay to list here), MediaBistro, and the Junk-Free Job Board on the Freelance Writer’s Den.
+When the temptation to browse online classifieds for freelance writing jobs was overwhelming, I refined my search to better-quality job boards such as LinkedIn (job posters have to pay to list here), MediaBistro, and the Junk-Free Job Board on the Freelance Writer’s Den.
 To date I have signed contracts with two clients found on the Junk-Free Board.
 One is an agency that pays $150 an article for finance topics that take roughly a couple hours to write.

 - Repeat.
 This isn’t a one-day thing.
 I vowed to keep stick to my guns for at least a month, and I did.

 Now, I’m working on replacing my $150 clients with ones that pay more.
 One new client I recently landed has multiple sites, lots of work, and pays $200 per 500-word post.